©2019 340B Health. Unauthorized copying is expressly prohibited.

 Disproportionate Share Adjustment: See “Medicare DSH Adjustment Percentage.”

 Disproportionate Share Hospital (DSH): A category of hospitals that are defined under section 1886(d)(1)(B) of the Social Security Act (codified at 42 U.S.C. § 1395 with regulations at 42 C.F.R. § 412.106) and eligible to participate in the 340B program if they meet certain 340B eligibility criteria.
 A DSH serves a disproportionately large share of low‐income patients.
 The Medicare and Medicaid programs provide additional payments to DSHs to compensate them for the higher costs attributable to treating low‐income patients.
 The Medicare DSH adjustment is a percentage add‐on to a hospital’s prospective payment and is based on the share of Medicaid patients and patients eligible for both Medicare Part A and supplemental security income that the hospital serves on an inpatient basis.
-In order for a DSH to qualify for the 340B program, it must have a Medicare DSH adjustment percentage of more than 11.75 percent.
-A DSH that is designated by CMS as a rural referral center or sole community hospital may choose to participate in the 340B program under the criteria that are applicable to those types of hospitals.
+To qualify for the 340B program, a DSH must have a Medicare DSH adjustment percentage of more than 11.75 percent.
+A DSH that is designated by CMS as an RRC or SCH may participate in the 340B program if it receives a Medicare DSH adjustment of 8 percent or higher and satisfies the other eligibility criteria applicable to those hospital types.

 DSH Adjustment: See “Medicare DSH Adjustment Percentage.”